clminter/MechaCar_Statistical_Analysis/README.md

     F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11

 1. The following variables provide a non-random amount of variance to the mpg values:
     - vehicle_length
     - ground_clearance

 2. Due to the very low overall p-value the slope of the linear model is not 0.
+This means the X variables have an effect on Y(mpg).
+3. The R-squared value for this model is 0.7149.
+This model is accurate 71% of the time; reasonalby accurate at predicting miles per gallon.